-Peugeot and buyers of Peugeot bicycles both benefit from Peugeot's tie of the ring bell, saddle, brakes, and other equipment, even though this tie forecloses rival equipment manufacturers' access to Peugeot bicycles.
-Similarly, a three-star restaurant chef and her customers both benefit from the customers' inability to select among the pastries of all top pastry shops in the region.
-As Michael Whinston notes in a paper21 published in 2001, it suffices to consider the effect of a rule mandating that all functions of Windows be available separately to understand why some integration of functionality is both desirable and inevitable.
+(a) Distribution cost savings.
+Peugeot and buyers of Peugeot bicycles both benefit from Peugeot's tie of the ring bell, saddle, brakes, and other equipments even though this tie forecloses rival equipment manufacturers' access to Peugeot bicycles.
+Similarly a three-star restaurant chef and her customers both benefit from the customers' inability to select among the pastries of all top pastry shops in the region.
+As Whinston (2001, p78) notes, it suffices to consider the effect of a rule mandating that all functions of Windows be available separately to understand why some integration of functionality is both desirable and inevitable.
 Tying is a ubiquitous feature of economic activities, simply because it economizes on transaction costs.